-This note provides additional information to enable readers to evaluate the In plain English - what nature and extent of credit, market and other risks arising from certain does this note show? investment assets which the Co-op Section is exposed to.
+This note provides additional information to enable readers to evaluate the nature and extent of credit, market and other risks arising from certain investment assets which the Co-op Section is exposed to.
 Information about how the Co-op Section manages these risks is also provided.